f5devcentral/f5-agility-labs-containers/docs/class1/module3/lab2.rst

    firefox.

    .. warning:: Don't forget to select the proper partition.
 In this case we
-      need to look at the "AS3" partition because we're using AS#.
+      need to look at the "AS3" partition because we're using AS3.
 This partition was auto created by AS3 and named after the Tenant which happens to be "AS3".